 #4 You’ve been overly optimistic about your expectations.

 A positive outlook is appreciated, but keep your expectations as realistic as possible.
 When you have realistic objectives, the work becomes more feasible rather than overwhelming for your staff.
 Break down the work, delegate if you will, to make each step easier to accomplish.
 Set deadlines within a reasonable period and celebrate milestones to keep your team’s morale up.

 #5 You were not aware of production creep and its effects on your team.

-When doing a project, be aware of your team's time and the effort they're putting into finishing the work.
-There may be need for immediate changes, but only do that when it's time to review the work.
+When doing a project, be aware of your team’s time and the effort they’re putting into finishing the work.
+There may be a need for immediate changes, but only do that when it’s time to review the work.
 As much as possible, keep the changes to the project at a minimum.
 Most development projects end up consuming too much time, money and effort to complete because of scope creep.

 #6 You either lack the metrics for measuring success or they’re inaccurate.

 Metrics are important because they tell you whether you’re doing well or not.
 They also give you an idea of bigger risks you’ll be taking on as you progress and the possibility of failure at any stage in the process.
 It goes without saying that your metrics should be accurate.
 The best solution for this is to work with your outsourcing provider in customizing your metrics and in making sure they meet your objectives.